olm3ca/PixelbookOSX/README.md

 -  Keyboard - PS/2
 -  Touchpad: HID-over-I²C
 -  Suspend: ACPI S3 sleep
--  Audio Codec: Uses unsupported codec `max98927` as speakers and `RT5514` as DMIC on SSP0 and RT5663 as headset on SSP1.
-Not currently working, and may never work.
-As a cheap and easy workaround, a [$10 USB sound adapter](https://www.amazon.com/Syba-external-Adapter-Windows-C-Media/dp/B001MSS6CS) or Bluetooth audio work perfectly well.
+-  Audio Codec: `max98927` as speakers, `RT5514` as DMIC on SSP0, and `RT5663` as headset on SSP1.
+   - Note: **Audio / Mic are currently not working, and may never work.** As a cheap and easy workaround, a [$10 USB sound adapter](https://www.amazon.com/Syba-external-Adapter-Windows-C-Media/dp/B001MSS6CS) or Bluetooth audio work perfectly well.
+Or you can write audio drivers for us. ;)

 --------------------------------------------------------------------------------------------------------------------------------------------------------